YWCA Greater Pittsburgh’s Strategic Direction

 We strive to amplify the voices of those committed to racial justice and gender empowerment.
 This includes ensuring that the voices of those with lived experiences are valued and are shaping decisions being made.
 YWCA Greater Pittsburgh will continue to build community partnerships to present a narrative of strong women who thrive in the face of challenges.
 We also remain committed to removing the obstacles that hinder advancement for women, particularly women of color.
 Specifically, our Center for Race and Gender Equity aims to be a premier resource for understanding and addressing disparities at the intersection of race and gender.
 The Center recently launched:

 - Monthly YWednesday Conversations on Race for 2020-2021.

 These conversations highlight issues of race and gender intersectionality and offer concrete actions that can be taken to promote racial justice.
-(You can watch our June 5 conversation at our Media Center and register for our July 15 conversation here.)
+(You can watch our June 5 and July 15 Conversations at our Media Center and register for upcoming Conversations here.)

 - Short issue pieces that inform on intersectional disparities from a historical and data perspective.